 I truly enjoy meeting and talking with the Weigand scholars and alumni.
 This is a testament to the quality of people selected for the Weigand scholarship - they all seem like tood people that I enjoy spending time with.
 While we occasionally discuss the busyness of law school and our lives in general, I find that there is much less negativity in our conversations than what one usually finds in conversations between law students."

 In the summer of 2016, Michael added law to his studies by enrolling at the University of Kansas School of Law.
 He received CALI awards in Torts, Property, and Civil procedure, and received the Payne & Jones Lawyering Skills award for his 1L Open Memo.
+In his 2L year, Michael received a CALI award for Administrative Law.

 Michael is also excited to announce that, after graduating law school, he will be clerking for Judge Steven Grasz on the 8th Circuit in Omaha.